JakobKSvaneborg/gpaw/doc/tutorialsexercises/basics/gettingstarted/gettingstarted.rst

 The cell must be centered in order to prevent atoms from lying too close to the boundary, as the boundary conditions are zero by default.

-During the calculation a lot of text is printed to the terminal.
+During the calculation a lot of text is printed ot the output file, or if we haven't specified any to the terminal (standard output).
 This includes the parameters used in the calculation: Atomic positions, grid spacing, XC functional (GPAW uses LDA by default) and many other properties.
 For each iteration in the self-consistency cycle one line